qintian19880103/wharica/README.md

 - open chrome navigate to https://web.whatsapp.com make sure the tampermonkey extension is running
 - The getWhatsappMsg.user.js extension will listen for incoming messages and send it to the node server
 - The node server will send the messages to your chellphone number

+## Buggy
+This project is still in its early stages so it is still really buggy, so this is not the final product.
+I will try my best to fix the bugs and to add more features.

 ## Credits
 This project was made possible by the "Code For Africa" whatsapp group.